 What is the CCPI?

-The Climate Change Performance Index (CCPI), published annually since 2005, is an independent monitoring tool for tracking countries’ climate protection performance.
-It increases transparency in national and international climate policy and enables comparison of individual countries’ climate protection efforts and progress.
+The Climate Change Performance Index (CCPI), published annually since 2005, is an independent monitoring tool for tracking countries’ climate mitigation performance.
+It increases transparency in national and international climate policy and enables comparison of individual countries’ climate action efforts and progress.

 The CCPI is distributed to key media worldwide (e.g. The Guardian, China Daily, The Times of India) and frequently triggers debates in national parliaments and governments.